VIBER-CODERS-ANON/AI_SLOP_SURVIVORS/rebuild/00_README.md

 ## AI Slop Survivors Rebuild

 Preface: I deleted all source code so you wouldn't have to spend time figuring that out.
 I did my best to not touch any of your project settings nor assets.
+I never saw how you had godot configured so couldn't verify parity on my end.
+Worse case you reset your godot settings again which I know is a pain.

 If you're reading this from Github and don't know how to access this locally do this:
   - commit/discard any changes in your current branch